 - Vice President: Jack Purdum, W8TEE

 A Short History of MARC

-During our early years, the club provided communications for Milford’s annual Frontier Days.
+During our early years, MARC provided communications for Milford’s annual Frontier Days.
 This included sending free greetings and messages to friends and relatives worldwide.
 Other services provided to the community were Novice Code and Theory classes.
-MARC also provided communications for the annual Ohio State Champion Canoe Races.
+We also provided communications for the annual Ohio State Champion Canoe Races.